Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Taxonomy of Motion Prediction Methods

 \subsubsection{General Time-Series Prediction}

 Motion prediction is a specialized case of time-series prediction, where the temporal dynamics pertain to physical agent motion in space.
 Consequently, many methods developed for motion prediction can be applied interchangeably with general time-series prediction tasks, whose applications are vast, ranging from weather forecasting where meteorological variables (e.g. temperature, precipitation, wind speed/direction) are predicted~\cite{lam2023learning,gneiting2005weather}, to financial market forecasting which models and predicts stock prices and market trends~\cite{plummer2009forecasting,hsu2016bridging}.
-In healthcare, time-series models help monitor patient vitals, predict disease progression, and manage chronic conditions like diabetes~\cite{kaushik2020ai,morid2023time}.
-Similarly, energy demand forecasting optimizes electricity generation and grid management~\cite{islam2020energy,ahmad2018comprehensive}.
-Businesses rely on time-series models for supply chain and inventory management to forecast product demand and optimize stock levels~\cite{kochak2015demand,gayam2021optimizing}, while anomaly detection and fault prediction in the Internet of Things and industrial systems aid in predictive maintenance to prevent system failures~\cite{dandyala2020predictive,dong2021effective,fahim2019anomaly}.
-In smart transportation, time-series models are applied to predict traffic congestion and optimize urban planning~\cite{tascikaraoglu2018evaluation,neelakandan2021iot}.
+In healthcare, time-series models help monitor patient vitals, predict disease progression, and manage chronic conditions like diabetes~\cite{kaushik2020ai,morid2023time}.Similarly, energy demand forecasting enhances electricity generation and grid management~\cite{islam2020energy,ahmad2018comprehensive}, while businesses utilize such models to improve supply chain efficiency and inventory control~\cite{kochak2015demand,gayam2021optimizing}.
+In robotics and physical systems, time-series prediction also plays a central role.
+Models are employed to learn robot dynamics~\cite{rueckert2017learning,chen2024korol,li2024continual} and to predict the behavior of physical objects in motion~\cite{han2022learning}, enabling more adaptive and data-driven control strategies.
+Likewise, time-series models are used for anomaly detection and predictive maintenance in industrial IoT settings~\cite{dandyala2020predictive,dong2021effective,fahim2019anomaly}, and in smart transportation systems to anticipate traffic congestion and improve urban planning~\cite{tascikaraoglu2018evaluation,neelakandan2021iot}.
 Lastly, environmental monitoring and climate change prediction utilize statistical methods and machine learning models to forecast air quality, pollution levels, and long-term climate trends~\cite{heydari2022air,arsov2021multi}, aiding policymakers in making informed decisions.
 Each application presents unique challenges, including data complexity, external influences, and the need for real-time predictions.